-While it may not impress in the sheer vertical drop of its peak, it does so with endless sprawling views of the Lofoten.
-This is a must do on your Norway itinerary.
+While it may not impress in the sheer vertical drop of its peak, it does so with endless sprawling views of the Lofoten – this is a must-do on your Norway itinerary.

 Although, a relatively modest peak (448 meters) and very short hike (4 kilometers); the technical terrain the trail meanders through, borders on being a mountain climbing route.

 If you can muster the courage to overcome your fear of heights, the Reinbringen will reward you with spectacular views.

 3 – Geiranger to Skagefla Farm

-Combined this with the improbable medieval farms on mountain ledges and makes this hike one of the most memorable experiences of your Norway adventures.
+Combined this with the remote medieval farms on mountain ledges and makes this hike one of the most memorable experiences of your Norway adventures.

-You can hike directly from Geiranger to the farm or you can take the water taxi and climb the dizzying steps to Skagefla.
+You can hike directly from Geiranger to the farm, or you can take the water taxi and climb the dizzying steps to Skagefla.

-The trail is difficult and is sometimes confounded by snow and the elements.
+The trail is challenging and is sometimes confounded by snow and the elements.
 It starts in Skjeggedal and meanders through the high mountains for a 23-kilometer round trip.

 Just outside the city of Tau, across Stavanger, is one of the most popular hiking trails in Norway.
 The scenic fjord country with soaring mountains serves as a backdrop to one of the most breathtaking hikes in the world (well, at least according to Lonely Planet).